 For this, you want to get a special braces brush.
 This will allow you to scrub your teeth under and around the brackets and wires of your braces.
 You will want to be sure to get all of the food particles that are likely to be trapped here.

 While flossing with braces can be challenging, it is even more important than flossing when you do not have braces.
 Be sure to get all-around each individual tooth.
-Your dentist or orthodontist can help you with your flossing technique.
+Your dentist near you in Randolph, MA, or orthodontist can help you with your flossing technique.
 Luckily, there are also lots of tools that can make this process easier.

 The final step to keeping up with your dental hygiene is to use a good mouthwash.
 As you brush and floss around your braces, you are likely to knock bits of food loose.
 With braces, it is easy for those bits to remain trapped in the cracks and crevices of your dental hardware.
 A brisk mouthwash can break them loose and remove them from your mouth entirely.